Sir Thomas Hele, 1st Baronet: Career

 In 1626 Hele was elected Member of Parliament for Plympton Erle.
 He was created Baronet of Fleet in the County of Devon in the Baronetage of England on 28 May 1627.
-He was re-elected in 1628; Parliament was dissolved and sat until it was dissolved in 1629, ushering in the eleven years of Personal Rule.
+He was re-elected in 1628 and sat until Parliament was dissolved in 1629, ushering in the eleven years of Personal Rule.

 Following the death of the previous incumbent, he was appointed Sheriff of Devon in January 1636, making him responsible for collecting Ship Money.
 He was elected for Plympton to the Short Parliament in April 1640, then the Long Parliament in November.

 When the First English Civil War began in August 1642, Hele supported Charles I; he sat in the Oxford Parliament and was excluded from his Parliamentary seat in January 1644.
 He also raised a regiment of cavalry, taking part in the Siege of Plymouth and defence of Pendennis Castle.
 He was heavily fined by the Committee for Compounding with Delinquents in 1646 and largely avoided participation in Royalist conspiracies during the Interregnum.
 Following the Stuart Restoration, he was elected for Okehampton in the Cavalier Parliament and held the seat until his death in 1670.

 Hele was buried in All Saints' Church, Holbeton, on 16 November 1670.
 His elaborate monument survives in the Fleet Chapel, at the east end of the north aisle of the church.